RomLab/system-for-underfloor-heating-v2.0/README.md

 <img src="pictures-of-final-products/central-control-unit/case-right.jpg" width="800px" alt="The central control unit with a case - right side.">
 </p>
 <p align="center">
-Picture 6: The top part of PCB of the central control unit.
+Picture 6: The top part of a PCB of the central control unit.
 The central control unit with a case, rear side, front side, left side and right side.
 </p>

 ---